The Risk of Intracranial Hemorrhage with Anticoagulation in the Elderly - Estimates of Prevalence and Therapeutic Strategies

 - Ruff CT, Giugliano RP, Braunwald E, et al. Association between edoxaban dose, concentration, anti-Factor Xa activity, and outcomes: an analysis of data from the randomised, double-blind ENGAGE AF-TIMI 48 trial.
 Lancet 2015;385:2288-95.

-Keywords: Aged, Anticoagulants, Aspirin, Atrial Fibrillation, Brain, Cause of Death, Cerebral Hemorrhage, Confidence Intervals, Craniocerebral Trauma, Antithrombins, Double-Blind Method, Factor V, Factor VIIa, Factor Xa, Hematoma, Hematoma, Subdural, Hemorrhage, Hemostatics, Intention to Treat Analysis, International Normalized Ratio, Intestines, Intracranial Hemorrhages, Myocardial Infarction, Odds Ratio, Odds Ratio, P-Glycoprotein, P-Glycoproteins, Pharmaceutical Preparations, Platelet Aggregation Inhibitors, Prevalence, Pyrazoles, Pyridines, Pyridones, Retrospective Studies, Risk Factors, Risk Reduction Behavior, Secondary Prevention, Skull, Stroke, Subarachnoid Hemorrhage, Thiazoles, Thrombin, Thromboplastin, Vitamin K, Warfarin
+Keywords: Aged, Anticoagulants, Aspirin, Atrial Fibrillation, Brain, Cause of Death, Cerebral Hemorrhage, Confidence Intervals, Craniocerebral Trauma, Antithrombins, Double-Blind Method, Factor V, Factor VIIa, Factor Xa, Hematoma, Hematoma, Subdural, Hemorrhage, Hemostatics, Intention to Treat Analysis, International Normalized Ratio, Intestines, Intracranial Hemorrhages, Myocardial Infarction, Odds Ratio, Odds Ratio, ATP Binding Cassette Transporter, Subfamily B, Member 1, ATP Binding Cassette Transporter, Subfamily B, Pharmaceutical Preparations, Platelet Aggregation Inhibitors, Prevalence, Pyrazoles, Pyridines, Pyridones, Retrospective Studies, Risk Factors, Risk Reduction Behavior, Secondary Prevention, Skull, Stroke, Subarachnoid Hemorrhage, Thiazoles, Thrombin, Thromboplastin, Vitamin K, Warfarin

 < Back to Listings